An abortion is a procedure to end a pregnancy. It can be done two different ways:

 - Procedural abortion, a procedure to remove the pregnancy from the uterus.
 It is sometimes called a "surgical abortion."

 If you are thinking of having an abortion, talk with your health care provider.
 Your provider can explain how the procedures are done, as well as the risks and benefits of each.

 - Abortion Care (American College of Obstetricians and Gynecologists)

 - Dilation and curettage (D&C) (Mayo Foundation for Medical Education and Research)

-- Abortions: Does It Affect Subsequent Pregnancies?
-(Mayo Foundation for Medical Education and Research)
+- Elective Abortion: Does It Affect Subsequent Pregnancies?
+(Mayo Foundation for Medical Education and Research) Also in Spanish

 - What to Do When Your Pregnancy Is Unexpected (American Academy of Family Physicians) Also in Spanish